bgamari/ghc-debug/docs/data/07-internals.md

 All requests are cached in the `RequestCache`.
 Snapshotting is implemented by serialising the `RequestCache`.
-Resuming a process clears are requests which are invalidated by a pause, such as `RequestClosure` but doesn't remove entries such as `RequestInfoTable` and `RequestSourceLoc` which are unchanged across the execution of a program.
+Resuming a process clears all requests which are invalidated by a pause, such as `RequestClosure` but doesn't remove entries such as `RequestInfoTable` and `RequestSourceLoc` which are unchanged across the execution of a program.
 This is also a significant performance improvement, when querying a live process the first traversal is far slower than subsequent pauses.